 11:00am Classical Morning Service in Sanctuary (Signing provided for people who are hard of hearing)

-1:30pm Family Service in Sanctuary
+1:30pm Family Service in Sanctuary (open to members & prospective members)

 1:30pm Study Session with Rabbi Freedman